Girdling Roots: The Strangler That Can Kill Your Trees

 NOTE: This is the same process you’ll use for newly planted trees that are showing signs of girdling, usually within a year or two of transplanting.

 The roots of established trees are more complex, so an experienced tree care professional should be the one to evaluate the condition of the girdled roots and the likelihood of root pruning success.
 If root pruning can help, the rootball will be carefully pruned.
-Larger roots are tricky to remove and even girdled roots may still be the main source for water and nutrient uptake, and overall stability.
-Removing large, vital roots can stress a tree so much that it can’t recover.

 And sometimes the only solution to a girdled tree is to remove it and plant a new one.